Marmalade-NG/marmalade-ng/doc/source/policy-guards.rst

 **Note:** Since the guards are immutable, it is recommended to not use bare keysets.
-But instead, it is preferable to use refrence to named keysets to allow further rotation.
+But instead, it is preferable to use reference to named keysets to allow further rotation.

 Implemented hooks